 Online Mathematics Journal (OMJ) publishes original manuscripts in the field of mathematics.
-This journal has a rather general scope and noteworthy articles in any subfield of pure and applied mathematics are welcome.
+This journal has a rather general scope and noteworthy articles in any sub-field of pure and applied mathematics are welcome.
 Manuscripts and abstracts must be in English.
 In the case of any language mistakes in the manuscripts that create serious problems in reading the text, the author(s) will be informed and asked to re-edit their manuscripts.

 It is important to note that the manuscript submitted to OMJ should be understandable to colleagues from a broad range of scientific disciplines.
-Solutions should be complete enough, results should be presented with clarity and precision and the discussion should interpret the findings in view of the results obtained in the current and in the past studies.
+Manuscript should be complete enough, results should be presented with clarity and precision and the discussion should interpret the findings in view of the results obtained in the current and in the past studies.
 A manuscript whose content is appropriate and within the scope of OMJ will be anonymously peer reviewed.

 Before submitting, please:

 - carefully read our Aims and Scope and Ethics and Policies pages before submitting to assess if your manuscript is suitable for Online Mathematics;

 - download and carefully read our Author Guidlines;

 - use our OMJ Latex to prepare your manuscript;

 - ensure that all eligible co-authors have been included in the author list and that all authors have approved the content of the submitted manuscript.

 Note that we screen all new submissions and revisions for originality.
 Plagiarism will not be tolerated by Online Mathematics Journal (OMJ).
 Plagiarism of whatever percentage is not acceptable in OMJ submissions.
 Plagiarized content will not be considered for publication in OMJ.
 If plagiarism is identified, we will strictly follow COPE guidelines.